alexharri/website/posts/webgl-gradients.md

 }
 ```

-That works, but only if you want to pick 100% of either color.
+You could, but only if you want to pick 100% of either color.
 As we extend this to smoothly blend between the colors, using conditionals won't work.

 <Note>
 As an additional point, you generally want to avoid branching in code that runs on the GPU.
 There are [nuances][branch_nuances] to the performance of branches in shader code, but branchless code is usually preferable.
 In our case, calculating the <Gl>alpha</Gl> and running the <Gl method>mix</Gl> function boils down to sequential math instructions that GPUs excel at.